clemensv/avrotize/README.md

 * All field constraints and validations associated with the JSON Schema are ignored in the translation to Avro.
 Avro does not support the same level of validation as JSON Schema.
 * Very large schemas with many cross references (`$ref`) throughout the schema may have circular references that cannot be fully resolved in Avro Schema.
+The tool will warn about circular reference issues that cannot be resolved; if a circular reference is found that creates an infinitely nested structure, the Avro schema will reflect this to the best of its ability with a limited depth of nesting.
 * JSON type unions as well as `allOf`, `anyOf`, and `oneOf` expressions that are shared and referenced by a `$ref` expression are mapped to a record type in Avro with a field `value` of the type union.